FLAX AND FAIRSING VINEYARD

 In March of 2021, next to a block of our mature Chardonnay vines, nearly an acre of fertile Fairsing soil welcomed our first plot of fiber flax.

-Tended by Meara McNally Butler, Fairsing’s manager of Finance and Admin, the variety of fiber flax chosen for planting is taller than flax grown for consumption (flax seed).
-Select flax cultivars are renowned for their tall, unbranched stalks, resulting in luxurious bast fiber of superior length.
+Tended by Meara McNally Butler, General Manager at Fairsing, the fiber flax variety planted is taller than flax grown for consumption (flax seed).
+There are select flax cultivars renowned for their tall, unbranched stalks, resulting in luxurious bast fiber of superior length.

 THE PLOT THICKENS